St. John's Junior Hockey League: Champions

 In 2022, the League renamed the SJJHL Championship from the President's Cup to the Taylor Cup in honour of the late Gerry Taylor, the founding father of the SJJHL who was affectionately known as Mr. Junior Hockey in Newfoundland and Labrador.

 Due to the Covid-19 pandemic, the SJJHL did not award the championship in the 2019-20 and 2020-21 seasons.

-Non-League Champion, Provincial Champion
+Non-league provincial champions

 These teams won the Veitch Memorial Trophy without winning the SJJHL playoffs.